-This was because of Twitter’s decision to suspend McGowan’s twitter account as she spoke out against Harvey Weinstein and sexual harassment and assault in Hollywood, and tweeted a private phone number.
-Twitter suspend the actress’ account due to their policy of enforcing a 12-hour suspension for any user who tweets a private phone number.
+This was because of Twitter’s decision to suspend McGowan’s twitter account as she spoke out against Harvey Weinstein and sexual harassment and assault in Hollywood and tweeted a private phone number.
+Twitter suspended the actress’s account due to their policy of enforcing a 12-hour suspension for any user who tweets a private phone number.

 Many protesters compared the company’s enforcement of their policy against posting private phone numbers to Twitter’s ongoing failure to police racists, anti-Semitics, and sexist harassments.

-Why create and enforce one policy but not have an equally important policy for those who perpetuate hate and discrimination?
+Why create and enforce one policy but not have an equally important policy for those who perpetrate hate and discrimination?